Should We Keep the Dietary Laws?

 Since there is no mention of eating unclean meats here, one might assume this had nothing to do with Torah.
 But take notice.
 1 is based on the first and second commandments, and 2 is based on the 7th commandment.
 These things are based in the 10 commandments, part of the Torah.
 Where do we find that third order?
 Genesis 9 2-4, which says we must not eat meat that has its lifeblood still in it.
 This is also a law in the Torah.
 Leviticus 7 26.

 Now we will get the proper context.
 There were Jews that were teaching these people that they would have no salvation unless they were first circumcised.
-When they brought this doctrine to the apostles and elders in Jerusalem, Peter called it a "a yoke on the neck of the disciples which neither our fathers nor we were able to bear".
+When they brought this doctrine to the apostles and elders in Jerusalem, Peter called it "a yoke on the neck of the disciples which neither our fathers nor we were able to bear".
 Some Pharisees who believed rose up, saying, "It is necessary to circumcise them, and to command them to keep the law of Moses."

-So Peter, after detailing the proof that the Almighty had accepted these men in their uncircumcised state, affirmed that they are saved through the grace of Yahushua rather than circumcision or any other act of Torah/law observance.
+So Peter, after detailing the proof that the Almighty had accepted these men in their uncircumcised state, affirmed that they are saved through the grace of the Savior rather than circumcision or any other act of Torah/law observance.
 The ultimate decision in Acts 15 by James was not to require circumcision for salvation.
 Circumcision of the flesh is nothing compared to that of the heart.
 Deuteronomy 10 16 and Romans 2 25-29.

-Circumcise therefore the foreskin of your heart, and be no more stiffnecked."
+Circumcise therefore the foreskin of your heart, and be no more stiffnecked.— Deuteronomy 10 16

-Romans 2 25-29
+ROMANS 2 25-29

 - "For circumcision verily profiteth, if thou keep the law: but if thou be a breaker of the law, thy circumcision is made uncircumcision."